Teapot Dome scandal: Investigation and outcome

 Money from the bribes had gone to Fall's cattle ranch and investments in his business.
 Finally, as the investigation was winding down with Fall apparently innocent, Walsh uncovered a piece of evidence Fall had failed to cover up: Doheny's $100,000 loan to Fall.
 This discovery broke open the scandal.
 Civil and criminal suits related to the scandal continued throughout the 1920s.
 In 1927, the Supreme Court ruled that the oil leases had been corruptly obtained.
 The Court invalidated the Elk Hills lease in February 1927, and the Teapot Dome lease in October.
 Both reserves were returned to the Navy.

 In 1929, Fall was found guilty of accepting bribes from Doheny.
 Conversely, in 1930, Doheny was acquitted of paying bribes to Fall.
-Further, Doheny's corporation foreclosed on Fall's home in the Tularosa Basin, New Mexico, because of "unpaid loans" that turned out to be that same $100,000 bribe.
+Further, Doheny's corporation foreclosed on Fall's home in the Tularosa Basin of New Mexico, because of "unpaid loans" that turned out to be that same $100,000 bribe.
 Sinclair served six months in jail on a charge of jury tampering.

-Although Fall was to blame for this scandal, Harding's reputation was permanently sullied because of his involvement with the wrong people.
+Although Fall was to blame for this scandal, Harding's reputation was permanently sullied because of his involvement with people associated to it.
 Evidence proving Fall's guilt only arose after Harding's death in 1923.